elastic/elasticsearch/modules/apm/NAMING.md

 * pluralization (when an attribute represents a measurement)

 For **pluralization**, when an attribute represents an entity, the attribute name should be singular (e.g.` es.security.realm_type`, not` es.security.realms_type` or `es.security.realm_types`), unless it represents a collection (e.g.` es.rest.request_headers`)

+### List of previously registered metric names
+You can run all previously registered metrics names with `./gradlew run -Dtests.es.logger.org.elasticsearch.telemetry.apm=debug` This should help you find out the already registered group that your meteric might fit